sdclibbery/tradr/README.md

-x Basic test harness for stoploss tracker bot x Record profit from the bot under test; run test 100x and check overall profit levels x Run test for bear stop bot and see if theres any difference
+x Basic test harness for stoploss tracker bot x Record profit from the bot under test; run test 100x and check overall profit levels x Run test for bear stop bot and see if theres any difference x Balances should report total in BTC too
-* Get empirical price change distribution x Will have to record from 'live' : modify observer bot
+* Get empirical price change distribution x Will have to record from 'live'
  * Determine distribution
   !
 Can approximate with two normal distributions; one narrow and tall and one wide and low ! separate the samples and calc two separate variances in google sheets